gebegebegebe/bash-scripts/README.md

-# Personal bash scripts
+# Personal bash scripts and terminal commands

-Stored bash scripts used on my linux machine.
+Stored bash scripts and terminal commands used on my linux machine.
 Feel free to use any of the scripts in this repository!

 ## setup.bash